Benefits of the Cleavers Plant: A Spring Herb for Health

 • Cleavers’ leaves grow right from the main stem, circling the stem in whorls of 5 to 10, but usually 8 oblong leaves that come to a point.

-• Her flowers have 4 tiny white (or white-ish) petals and grow from the base of the stems.
+• The flowers have 4 tiny white (or white-ish) petals and grow from the base of the stems.

 • The flowers arrive in late spring or early summer.

-• But most notably, cleavers is known for her tiny hooked hairs that act like Velcro.
-She will stick to your clothes if you brush her.
-This is her most defining characteristic.
+• But most notably, cleavers is known for the tiny hooked hairs that act like Velcro.
+It will stick to your clothes if you brush by the plant.

 • While cleavers will most often be found growing along the ground, if given a chance, they will climb up trees or anything around it, using their hairs to cling and climb to up to 6 feet.

 • Arriving in early spring, this herb will die back as the summer heat arrives.
-As a perennial, she will return in the same spot every year and often spread if given the chance.
-Cleavers prefers temperate climates but can also be found in some tropical places.
+As a perennial, it will return to the same spot every year and often spread if given the chance.
+Cleavers prefer temperate climates but can also be found in some tropical places.

 • As always, consult a good foraging guide to ensure correct identification.

-If you don’t have access to cleavers plants in nature, you can also buy cleavers herb tinctures or dried cleavers herb online.
+If you don’t have access to cleaver plants in nature, you can also buy cleaver herb tinctures or dried cleaver herbs online.

 Cleavers is an amazing lymph mover

 The lymphatic system removes waste, decreases congestion, and reduces swelling.
 Have you ever had swollen lymph nodes around your jaw or neck, armpits, or even the groin?
-This is how you know your lymphs are blocked and/or you are fighting off sickness.
+This is how you know your lymph is blocked and/or you are fighting off sickness.
 The lymphatic system in the body is deeply connected to our immune system function, though it’s often overlooked.

-Cleavers is cooling diuretic, meaning it moves water and lymph out of the body through the urinary tract.
+Cleavers is a cooling diuretic, meaning it moves water and lymph out of the body through the urinary tract.
 The cooling property of cleavers also helps to soothe inflammation that can come with swollen or stuck lymph in the body.
-Because the lymphatic system is so closely connected to the immune system, taking cleavers can also help move things along when experiencing sickness.
+Because the lymphatic system is so closely connected to the immune system, taking cleavers can also help move things along when the body experiences sickness.

 • Cleavers can help support the urinary tract, especially for someone experiencing a urinary tract infection.